earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster03-metadata-geotiff-file-format-raster-data-r.md

 ---
 layout: single
-title: "About the geotiff (.tif) raster file format - raster data in R "
+title: "How to Open and Use Files in Geotiff Format"
-excerpt: "This lesson introduces the geotiff file format.
-Further it introduces the concept of metadata - or data about the data.
-Metadata describe key characteristics of a data set.
-For spatial data these characteristics including CRS, resolution and spatial extent.
-Here we discuss the use of tif tags or metadata embedded within a geotiff file as they can be used to explore data programatically."
+excerpt: "A GeoTIFF is a standard file format with spatial metadata embedded as tags.
+Use the raster package in R to open geotiff files and spatial metadata programmatically."
 authors: ['Leah Wasser', 'NEON Data Skills']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['intro-lidar-raster-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/introduction-to-spatial-metadata-r/